Legal Malpractice Lawsuit FAQ

-No. A lawyer has a duty to communicate with clients about new developments and other information pertaining to a case.
-This duty includes informing clients of settlement offers.
-Before an attorney may accept a settlement offer, the client must agree.
-If a lawyer fails to obtain the consent of the client, a breach of a fiduciary duty may have occurred.
+No. A lawyer must communicate with clients about new developments and other information about a case.
+This duty includes informing you of settlement offers.
+That means you must agree before your attorney accepts a settlement offer.
+A breach of fiduciary duty may occur if your lawyer fails to obtain your consent.

 To my surprise, the bill I received from my lawyer was far more than I anticipated.
 What can I do to resolve this dispute?

 An attorney must base the charges in a bill on the fee agreement reached with the client.
-Most fee arrangements are settled early on in the attorney-client relationship so if the charges seem inconsistent, it is best to contact the attorney for an explanation.
-If it still appears that the charges are unreasonably high, there are several other options available.
+Most attorneys and clients settle on fee arrangements early on in the relationship, so if the charges seem inconsistent, it is best to contact the attorney for an explanation.
+If it still appears that the costs are unreasonably high, there are several other options available: